roytu/QOSF-FeMoco2020/README.md

 * (11/15/2020) Added initial script to generate the Hamiltonian (see `gen_hamiltonian.py`)
 * (11/19/2020) Added results from initial attempt at evaluating the Hamiltonian (SCF Convergence Issue)
 * (11/25/2020) Added `casscf_test.py` to test CASSCF with ROHF.
 Added converged checkpoint file (`rohf.chk`).
+* (11/25/2020) Ran STO-3G, S=3/2, Q=-1 ROHF (results in npy branch)

-# Week 4
+# General notes

-This week, we wanted to prioritize the following:

-* Calculating the Hamiltonian for the FeMo cofactor (or a smaller molecule)
-* TODO forgot

-# Generating the Hamiltonian
+## Generating the Hamiltonian

-TODO
+* Current Hamiltonian needs ~230-ish qubits
+* Too big for most NISQ computers, but can run on D-Wave if the Hamiltonian is quadratic

-# Thorneley-Lowe Model
+## Thorneley-Lowe Model

 Molybdenum nitrogenase performs the following reaction: